arjinmc/Photal/README.md

 # Photal
 An android plugin library to select photos,take a photo and make photo effects.
-This lib has added in Jcenter.

 Depends on:
 * [Glide](https://github.com/bumptech/glide)